13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 8. On-demand service startups

-The critical mass accumulation can be ensured once the loyalty of the customer retention and the efficiency of the service providers when reaching a certain level.
+The critical mass accumulation can be ensured once the loyalty of customer retention and the efficiency of the service providers reach a certain level.

 9. Scheduling Vs. Instant